learn-co-curriculum/objc-simple-math/README.md

   * Now, run the program with `⌘` `R`, you should see `u: 18446744073709551615` print from this last `NSLog()`.
 Leave the warning in place and continue.

-4 — Now redefine `u` to the result of calculation that will be a negative value, such as `8 - 10`:
+4 — Now reassign `u` to the result of calculation that will be a negative value, such as `8 - 10`:

   * `u = 8 - 10;`
   * You should see a similar warning pop up: